 The federal Interagency Working Group on Social Cost of Carbon (IWG), which operated from 2010 to 2017, developed estimates for the SCC, shown in table C-1, in 2007 dollars, for different discount rates.37 As the table shows, the SCC increases over time; this is because future GHG emissions are anticipated to cause increasingly severe damages as ecosystems and economic systems become more stressed due to climate change.
-The discount rates that accompany SCC values in table C-1 capture the trade-offs between action now or later, collectively representing how future damages are valued relative to damages in previous periods.
+The discount rates that accompany SCC values in table C-1 represent the value of preventing future damages and capture the trade-offs between action now or later, collectively representing how future damages are valued.

-To determine these savings for the 13 nature-based solutions analyzed in this report, the IWG SCC was first translated into 2019 dollars using the U.S. Bureau of Labor Statistics' Consumer Price Index (CPI).38 The values for years 2020 onward were then multiplied by the corresponding cumulative reductions to estimate the savings from avoided damages.
+To determine these savings for the 13 nature-based solutions analyzed in this report, the IWG SCC was first translated into 2019 dollars using the U.S. Bureau of Labor Statistics' Consumer Price Index (CPI).38 The IWG SCC value in 2020 was then multiplied by the cumulative reductions to estimate the savings from avoided damages.
 These results are shown in table C-2, rounded to the nearest million U.S. dollars.
 The savings from SCC shown throughout the report reflect the 3% discount rate.
 The SCC was not calculated for reduced wildfire severity or woodland restoration because these solutions do not achieve net emission reductions on the 2050 time horizon.